Ather Farouqui

-Dr. Ather Farouqui (born 1964) is a writer of unparalleled acclaim in Delhi.
+Dr. Ather Farouqui (born 1964) is a writer.
 He is the General Secretary of Anjuman Taraqqi Urdu (Hind) and the Secretary of Zakir Hussain Study Circle.
 Farouqui has been awarded the Sahitya Academy Award for the translation of the play ‘Sons of Babur’ in Urdu.
 He has also been conferred with the ‘Best Translator’ award in 2016 by Delhi Urdu Academy.

 Early life and education

 Dr. Ather Farouqui was born in 1964 in Sikandrabad, Uttar Pradesh.

 He completed his M.A. from Chaudhary Charan Singh University in Urdu Literature and went to study at Jawahar Lal Nehru University first for a Diploma in Mass Communication followed by an MPhil and a Ph.D. under Professor Imtiaz Ahmad on the socio-political condition of Urdu in India in the post-partition era.

 Books

 Dr. Ather Farouqui has authored several books in English Hindi and Urdu, his writings include: